Hey Marketers on Twitter: It’s NOT a Link List

 - interrupt the flow and the conversation

-- take time to scan, read, submit to social media
+- take time to scan, read, share on social media

 - make you exit when I follow another link in an article

 In case you follow me you probably noticed a few things:

 - I tweet only a few links per day or rather week by now, never more than 3 to 5 at once.

 - There is a balance between my own tweets, @replies and retweets, something like 50/30/20 or 60/30/10 &

 - When I tweet my own links I choose the best ones.
 I don’t promote my own articles all the time

 You need to